hengzhe-zhang/Cosine-MAP-Elites-GP/README.md

 }
 ```

-In Figure 8 of the paper, the term "negative cosine similarity" should be revised to "negative cosine distance" in accordance with the definition of pairwise distance in scikit-learn (https://scikit-learn.org/stable/modules/generated/sklearn.metrics.pairwise_distances.html#sklearn.metrics.pairwise_distances).
+In Figure 8 of the paper, the term "negative cosine similarity" should be revised to "negative cosine distance" in accordance with [the definition of pairwise distance in scikit-learn](https://scikit-learn.org/stable/modules/generated/sklearn.metrics.pairwise_distances.html#sklearn.metrics.pairwise_distances).
 Apologies for any confusion caused.